VENKATESHYARAMACHA/sql-datawarehouse-project/README.md

 - The data is then moved to the Silver layer, where it is cleaned, standardized, and validated.
 - From the Silver layer, data is modeled and organized into the Gold layer as analytical views:
   - fact_sales → contains transactional/measurable data
-  - dim_customers → contains customer details
+  - dim_customer → contains customer details
-  - dim_products → contains product information
+  - dim_product → contains product information

 ## 🔄 ETL Process